iredmail/docs/en_US/iredmail-easy/5-letsencrypt-easy.md

-# Request a free cert from Let's Encrypt (for servers deployed with iRedMail Easy platform)
+# iRedMail Easy: Request a free cert from Let's Encrypt

 !!! attention